About Kidde Technologies Inc.

 Mergers and Acquisitions

-In the biggest aerospace deal in history, UTC agreed to purchase aircraft parts manufacturer Rockwell Collins for $23 billion in September 2017.
-When the deal is completed, Rockwell will become a new UTC division named Collins Aerospace Systems.
+In the biggest aerospace deal in history, UTC acquired aircraft parts manufacturer Rockwell Collins for $23 billion in 2018.
+Rockwell is now a new UTC division named Collins Aerospace Systems.
 UTC projects the new division will generate more than $23 billion in revenue per year and will make aviation electronics and communication equipment for commercial and military aircraft.
-UTC is making the deal to boost its aerospace business and position it as a key springboard for growth in the years ahead.
+UTC is making the deal to boost its aerospace business and position it as a springboard for future growth.

 4200 AIRPORT DR NW